-The Loop 360 at Courtyard Drive/RM 2222 project will include an environmental phase lasting approximately 1-2 years.
-During the environmental phase, TxDOT will: identify the purpose and need, perform environmental analysis of the concept, review draft documentation and hold a public hearing if needed, finalize documentation and come to an environmental decision.
-The project will then enter the final design phase, typically lasting one year, and then will proceed to construction.
-Construction is projected to take 2-3 years.
+The Loop 360 at Courtyard Drive/RM 2222 is nearing the end of the planning, environmental and detailed design phase, which typically takes approximately 2-4 years.
+During the environmental process, TxDOT identifies the purpose and need, performs environmental analysis of alternatives, reviews draft documentation, finalizes documentation and comes to an environmental decision.
+After the environmental process and design phase, the project will transition into utility relocation, and then will proceed to construction.
+Construction is expected to begin in mid-2023 and is projected to take 2-3 years.